How to Backup and Recover Files in Windows 10?

 Click the drive to assign it as the destination of your backup.

-Now, go back to Backup menu and click "More options".
+Now, go back to the Backup menu and click "More options."

-If you want to backup your files to a different drive, discontinue using your current backup drive before you add a new one.
-Scroll down in the Backup options window and click "Stop using drive".
+If you want to back up your files to a different drive, discontinue using your current backup drive before adding a new one.
+Scroll down in the Backup options window and click "Stop using drive."

-In this this window, you will see the entire collection of backed up files and folders.
-Choose which you wish to restore and click "Restore" icon.
+In this window, you will see the entire collection of backed-up files and folders.
+Choose which you wish to restore and click the "Restore" icon.
 This will restore your files and folders to their original destinations.

 Alternatively, you can restore previous versions of your files and folders through File Explorer.
-Find the file or folder you want to restore, right-click it, and choose "Properties".
-In the properties window, click "Previous Versions" and you will see previous version/s of the backed up file.
+Find the file or folder you want to restore, right-click it, and choose "Properties."
+In the properties window, click "Previous Versions," and you will see the previous version/s of the backed-up file.
 Then, choose what do you want to do with it.